Table of Contents

 The Mistake

-Common first-time hiring errors include overlooking the importance of onboarding.
+Apply does not stop at offer.
+Common first-time small business hiring mistakes include overlooking the importance of onboarding.

 I have seen a startup hire a senior enough I would guess “no documentation, no defined goals.
 Soon enough, issues with performance were surfacing.
 Within 90 days, performance issues emerged.